marctheshark3/VHDLGenAI/challenge-1/README.md

-Challenge 1:
+# Challenge 1
-Claude:

 Simple VHDL Combinational Logic
 Description: Design a 4-bit adder using basic logic gates.
+## Prompt

-Llama3: As an expert in VHDL coding, I need you to design a 4-bit adder using basic logic gates.
+Claude/Llama3: As an expert in VHDL coding, I need you to design a 4-bit adder using basic logic gates.
 Use a professional tone and be as detailed as possible in the comments of the code so its explainable.
 You will be evaluated on correct data flow, pipeline stages, and overall performance.
+## Output Explaination

+#### Llamma 3
 **Explanation:**

 This VHDL code defines a 4-bit adder that takes two 4-bit inputs `A` and `B`, along with a carry-in input `Cin`.
 The output is a